jorgecarleitao/arrow2/README.md

 We actively monitor for vulnerabilities in Rust's advisory and either patch or mitigate them (see e.g. `.cargo/audit.yaml` and `.github/workflows/security.yaml`).

-Reading parquet and IPC currently `panic!` when they receive invalid.
+Reading from untrusted data currently _may_ `panic!` on the following formats:

+* parquet
+* avro

 We are actively addressing this.

 ## Integration tests